jeremyruppel/sass4as/README.md

 **No tabs**

-To set a unified paradigm for indentation, selectors are declared at the start of a line and attributes are declared by inserting exactly two spaces.
+To set a standard for indentation, selectors are declared at the start of a line and attributes are declared by inserting exactly two spaces.

 **No .class or #id selectors**